-I’ve been happily using Printful as my print on demand provider for years now, and their automation is a huge part of that.
+I used Printful as my print on demand provider in my Etsy store, and their automation is a huge part of that.
 High quality products are great; accessible customer service is great; having more time in my day to make art and live my life because I’m not manually entering orders is AWESOME!

 I have a full step-by-step guide about how to integrate Printful with your Etsy store, which I REALLY suggest you check out so that you can set up your Etsy store for Printful success.

 This article is going to focus on how Printful’s Etsy integration automatically processes your orders so that you can spend your time creating art, working or your business, or whatever the heck you want!
 Anything but manually entering orders all day 🙂

 Let’s dive in!